gillislab/Coexpression_Proxies/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project is only possible because of my very supportive lab and collaborators.
-The Jackson and Lippman Lab at CSHL, the Birnbaum Lab at NYU, and my fantastic mentors Hamsini, Maggie, and Jesse
+The Jackson and Lippman Lab at CSHL, the Birnbaum Lab at NYU, and my fantastic mentors and inspirations Hamsini, and Maggie.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>